 Full Cardigan Stitch

-Place two diagonally opposite tuck cams out of action (no 3 & 1) so that when knitting right to left the back bed is out of action and from left to right the front bed is out of action.
+Place two diagonally opposite raising cams out of action (no 5 & 7) this means when knitting right to left the back bed is out of action and from left to right the front bed is out of action.

 This is the basis for your repeat.

 Continue in this way until piece is complete.